player1notfound/hp/setup_azure_honeypot.md

 # Part 1.
 Setup Azure Subscription

 Create Free Azure Subscription: https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account.
-After your subscription is created, you can login at: https://portal.azure.com
+After your subscription is created, you can login at: https://portal.azure.com.

 # Part 2.
 Create the Honey Pot (Azure Virtual Machine)
 Go to: https://portal.azure.com and search for virtual machines.
 Create a new Windows 10 virtual machine.
 Remember the username and password.
 Go to the Network Security Group for your virtual machine and create a rule that allows all traffic inbound.
-Log into your virtual machine and turn off the windows firewall (start -> wf.msc -> properties -> all off)
+Log into your virtual machine and turn off the windows firewall (start -> wf.msc -> properties -> all off).

 # Part 3.
 Logging into the VM and inspecting logs